 Natural Sisters Cafe

 For food I loved natural sisters cafe for black bean burger, sort of liked pie for the people, the frontier is a cafe with good avocado toast and board games

 Tips for Getting Great Instagram Photos in Joshua Tree

 Before heading to a new destination, I like to do a little bit of planning, search the location tags on Instagram to find my favorite photos of the place, and bookmark them.

 I also like to make a Pinterest board dedicated to the destination where I pin some great guides and photo ops.
 You can actually copy the URL of an Instagram post, then open the Pinterest app, and guess what… Pinterest will automatically generate a pin of that post for you!
 I save all of my favorite Instagram posts this way and pin them to a board for that destination.
 This board becomes my shot list.
 Having these sorts of backgrounds can look lovely on Instagram, so that’s why I have these locations saved.
 When putting in this much effort into your Instagram photographs, you want your followers to engage with the post.
-However, if you’re new to Instagram and don’t have many followers to appreciate these beautiful backgrounds.
+However, if you’re new to Instagram, you may not have many followers to appreciate these beautiful backgrounds.
 Lots of people would turn to Kicksta in this situation, but the review of Kicksta on Platypus Reviews (https://platypusreviews.com/kicksta/) suggests doing otherwise.
 This is not to say that these sort of Instagram tools aren’t helpful, though.
 Rather than trying Kicksta, you may want to look into purchasing some Instagram followers from a company like nitreo.
 This should help you to get better engagement on your posts, and it may even encourage others to follow your page and see these scenic backgrounds.